What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 How to Choose Your Path

-We do have many clients we help become optimal solopreneurs.
+We have many clients we help become optimal solopreneurs.
 As described, if you’re totally clear about your short and long term goal for business, along with your personal preferences (that’s a big part), it can be a great means for lifestyle.

 It reminds me of how Scott Galloway says: